-Neglect can come in many forms such as allowing residents to develop bedsores, failing to provide the correct medication on schedule, and failing to provide enough assistance with personal care.
+Neglect can come in many forms such as allowing residents to develop bedsores, failing to provide the correct medication on schedule, dropping patients, and failing to provide enough assistance with personal care.

 What Are the Signs of Nursing Home Abuse in Houston?

 Abuse and neglect may be obvious, but not always.
 Sadly, many nursing home residents are vulnerable to abuse and neglect because they are unable to speak for themselves and report mistreatment.

 Your loved one may be the victim of nursing home abuse or neglect if you notice any of the following signs and symptoms:

 - Sedation or overmedication

 - Dehydration or malnutrition.
 You may notice unexplained weight loss.